ENCAPSULATION — TAPES #183 & #184

 Q: So he did call — Steve called and he was very nice.
 He said that she (show host Darian O'Toole) wasn't feeling very well . . .
 So, anyway, it looks like we're going to do it on Monday instead, which is the Presidents Day holiday.
 So I don't know if that's good or bad — a better audience or not.
 So maybe a little bit earlier than on Monday.

 My friend Larry had left Rogers & Cowan.
 The chain of events resulted with my friend Jennifer also no longer working there.
-She had been working for another Michael (not my brother) and felt sorry to see him stuck without support.

 My mother was chronically ill and I was trying to help her find a solution as she couldn't live independently anymore.
 I discussed a retirement home with her yet she said that she would rather die than live in one of those places.